eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 **Insert diagram**

 I would have added a demo for Twitter login but [Twitter's API](https://dev.twitter.com/web/sign-in/implementing) requires OAuth authentication with every API request.
 This requires the use of the API secret key, which restricts the action from being purely client-side.
+Facebook and Google on the other hand, provide web login JavaScript <abbr title="Software Development Kits">SDKs</abbr> that can be perfomed only on the client.
 HTML with client-side JavaScript code for the two logins above are on [GitHub](https://github.com/eugenius1/social-login-demos "social-login-demos").

 Thanks for reading and as always, please let me know if you spot something broken.